Alsa2/g4/README.md

 ## Success criteria

-1. [issue tackled: ""]The platform allows students to easily post educational resources, such as study materials, files, and helpful websites. ##COMPLETE
+1. The platform allows students to easily post educational resources, such as study materials, files, and helpful websites.
+[Issue tackled: "when a student finds a good resource their share them to their close friends", "teachers know where to find good resources but cannot share them because of the content being mostly pirated"]
 2. The platform is secure and private, with robust measures in place to protect users' personal information and prevent unauthorized access to the platform's data.
+[Issue tackled: "the platform should be anonymous and private, so that students can share resources without fear of being tracked down by the school or the government"]
 3. The platform includes a post rating system, where users can rate and provide feedback on the quality of shared resources, allowing the community to identify the most helpful and relevant content.
+[Issue tackled: "Building reputation is not possible on most of the anonymous platforms, because of the lack of a rating system"]
 4. Also the platform offers proper sorting options, such as by subject, topic, popularity, and date, enabling users to quickly and easily find the information they need and stay up-to-date on the latest developments in their fields of study.
+[Issue tackled: "very hard to find when searching for a precise topic"]
 5. The platform has a system for moderating content and user behavior to ensure that the platform remains a safe and supportive space for learning and collaboration, and that inappropriate or harmful content is quickly removed.
+[Issue tackled: "it is probably malware or a virus, making trust worthy and reliable content even harder to find and moderate"]
-6. The platform is easy to use and navigate, with a clean and intuitive interface that makes it easy for users to find the information they need and perform common tasks, such as posting and searching for resources. ##DO I KEEP IT?
+6. The platform is easy to use and navigate, with a clean and intuitive interface that makes it easy for users to find the information they need and perform common tasks, such as posting and searching for resources.
+[Issue tackled: "some users searching for resources are not very tech savvy and are not able to find the resources they need, increasing the need to a easy to use platform"]

 # Criteria B: Design